raulmanzas/data-pipeline-tools/apache_flume/README.md

 $ docker run -p <relevant_port>:<relevant_port> test_flume <desired_agent_file.conf> <desired_agent_name>
 ```

-If you want run one of the spool agents, you should also declare the volume:
+If you want run one of the spool agents, you can use the docker-compose file or declare the volume directly:
 ```bash
 $ docker run -v $(pwd)/.flume_spool/:/.flume_spool test_flume <desired_agent_file.conf> <desired_agent_name>
 ```